QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note.md

 ---

 `(car argument)`: returns first s-expression among all the first-level s-expression within a list.
+It can NOT work on empty list.

 `(cdr argument)`: returns the complement set of `(car argument)`, including the parenthesis.
+It can return empty list but can NOT work on non-list input.

 `car/cdr` both take and output non-empty list. `cdr` cannot work on null list or atom.
 For `(han), han, ()` cdr can only work on the first.